-As set out in section 5, major new build residential proposals have complied with policies seeking more ambitious standards in terms of emissions.
-However, there is continued development through permitted development rights, where the Council can exercise very few controls in terms of standards of new homes.
+As set out in section 5, major new build residential proposals have generally complied with policies seeking more ambitious standards in terms of emissions.
+However, there is continued development through permitted development rights, where the Council can exercise very few controls in terms of standards of new homes, and a need for more training on mechanisms to secure compliance with policies.